๐Ÿ’ŠIntro to Pharmacology

 Self-Check Questions

 1. A drug has a very high volume of distribution (500 L).
-What does this tell you about its tissue binding, and how would this affect your loading dose calculation compared to a drug with Vd of 5 L?
+What does this tell you about its tissue binding, and how would this affect your loading dose calculation compared to a drug with VdV_d of 5 L?

 2. Which two equations both use clearance as a key variable, and what different clinical questions do they answer?

-3. Compare KmK_m in the Michaelis-Menten equation to EC50EC_{50} in the dose-response equation—what do both values represent, and what does a lower value indicate in each case?
+3. Compare KmK_m in the Michaelis-Menten equation to EC50EC_{50} in the dose-response equation.
+What do both values represent, and what does a lower value indicate in each case?

-5. Using the Henderson-Hasselbalch equation, predict whether a weak acid drug (pKa = 4) would be more ionized in the stomach (pH 2) or the intestine (pH 7).
+5. Using the Henderson-Hasselbalch equation, predict whether a weak acid drug (pKapK_a = 4) would be more ionized in the stomach (pH 2) or the intestine (pH 7).
 Which location would show better absorption, and why?